Skip to content

 Doctoral Level

-• Participate in at least six monthly sessions in the Student Seminar Series
+• Participate in at least six monthly sessions in the Student Research Seminar Series;

-• Present completed or in-progress research at one of the monthly Research Seminars.
+• Present completed or in-progress research at one of the monthly Student Research Seminars;

 • Devise a research plan that builds interdisciplinary research skills in women’s health.
-The plan is developed with guidance from the student’s graduate supervisor from their home unit and the mentor who both sign the study/research plan; and
+The plan is developed with guidance from the student’s graduate supervisor from their home unit and their mentor, who will both sign the study/research plan; and

 • Complete a dissertation on a topic relevant to women’s health.